Skip to content

 Show Notes

-Jim Shannon and co-host Brian Hyatt welcome Lee Tatum, Kentucky-based spirits industry veteran and representative of Interstave, to the Bourbon Road bar for a fascinating conversation about barrel-alternative oak products and the future of whiskey finishing.
-Lee brings three decades of wine and spirits experience — including stints at Brown-Forman (Cooper's Craft, King of Kentucky, Slane Irish Whiskey) and Kentucky Owl — to his current role helping distilleries and consumers alike explore new dimensions of oak maturation and finishing.
+Jim Shannon and co-host Brian Hyatt welcome Lee Tatum, spirits industry veteran and VP of Sales at Interstave, to the Bourbon Road bar for a fascinating deep dive into barrel alternative oak and finishing innovation.
+Lee brings three decades of wine and spirits experience — including stints at Brown-Forman (Woodford Reserve, Cooper's Craft, King of Kentucky, Slane Irish Whiskey) and Kentucky Owl — to his current role at Interstave, a Napa-based company that has spent 40 years supplying the wine industry with alternative oak products and is now disrupting the spirits world.
+The conversation covers everything from how Interstave sources and seasons American and French oak in Napa's unique microclimate, to the science of new barrel equivalency, enhanced seasoning (think maple, sherry, port, brown sugar, and beyond), micronized oak powder, and the sustainability argument for using staves, cubes, chips, and blocks over traditional cooperage.

 On the Tasting Mat: